lkrsova/lkrsova.github.io/2021-11-02-stardew-valley-memory-problem.md

 tags: [video games, PhD]
 ---

-Crafting systems are an essential set of mechanics of most modern games, including Micecraft, a myriad of survival games, or cozy and fluffy farming sims like Stardew Valley.
-Aa much as it crafts (pun intended!) a wholesome experience for a player, it can cause an extra cognitive burden for a player.
+Crafting systems are an essential set of mechanics of most modern games, including Minecraft, a myriad of survival games, or cozy and fluffy farming sims like Stardew Valley.
+As much as it crafts (pun intended!) a wholesome experience for a player, it can cause an extra cognitive burden for a player.

 ### Crafting systems
 Crafting systems is a collection of game mechanics which allow a player to build virtual objects within a game.
 Since it enables a player to interact with objects within a game to create something new, useful or necessary to advance a gameplay, it is a fairly common system implemented in most modern games.
 If it's a good or bad thing is up to the reader's discretion.